wamp-proto/wamp-xbr/docs/appdev/index.rst

 XBR Provider that want to offer or XBR Consumer that wants to use data services in a XBR Market first need to join the respective XBR Market.

-A given actor (address) can only be joined on a XBR Market under one role:
+A given actor (address) can only be joined on a given XBR Market only once, under one role of these roles:

 * ``XBRNetwork.ActorType.CONSUMER``
 * ``XBRNetwork.ActorType.PROVIDER``

+The actor may join more than one XBR Market (under the same or different roles), but on one given XBR Market, it can only act as either a XBR Consumer or Provider.

 .. note::